 When you are comparing leather goods like belts, wallets, purses, or furniture that you want to buy, you may read about the many different types of leather these products can be made out of.
-These include everything from top grain leather which is the best grade, full grain leather, split grain leather, to bonded leather which is the lowest quality.
+These include everything from full grain leather which is the best grade, top grain leather, split grain leather, to bonded leather which is the lowest quality.
 These names are often confusing and don’t give you a real understanding of what each type of leather means.

-Semi Aniline Leather Advantages and Disadvantages
+Advantages and Disadvantages

-If you are buying the purse that you know will be your everyday purse, or if you are buying a leather sofa to go in the room that is used the most, semi aniline leather is the one that you want.
+If you are buying a purse that you know will be your everyday purse, or if you are buying a leather sofa to go in the room that is used the most, semi aniline leather is the one that you want.
 It has a soft and supple feel to it, while still being durable.
-In addition, it still keeps the natural beauty of the leather while preventing scratches or other damage.
-It is also much easier to clean and maintain than full aniline leather.
+In addition, it still keeps the natural beauty of real leather while minimizing the chance for it obtaining some scratches or other damage.
+It is also easier to clean and maintain than full aniline leather.

-While semi aniline leather may seem too good to be true as it is less expensive, durable, and maintains its natural beauty, there are some disadvantages to semi aniline leather.
-One of these disadvantages is that semi aniline leather does have some pigment added to it.
-This could be a problem for those leather purists that want only the completely natural look of the leather.
+While semi-aniline leather may seem too good to be true as it is less expensive than full aniline leather, is as durable, and maintains its natural beauty, there are some disadvantages to it as well.
+One of these disadvantages is that semi-aniline leather does have some pigment added to it.
+This could be a problem for those leather purists that want only the pure natural look of the leather.

-Overall, semi aniline leather is a great option for someone who is not a leather purist, and wants a beautiful piece without the high price tag and all the extra maintenance that full aniline leather requires.
+Overall, semi-aniline leather is a great option for someone who is not a leather purist, and wants a beautiful piece without the high price tag and all the extra maintenance that full aniline leather requires.